The birth story of Quade

 I can’t pinpoint the exact time that labour began.

-On Monday 8th July 2019 at 5.57pm I sent my husband a text message saying ‘I’ve had a hard day.
+On the 8th July at 5.57 pm I sent my husband a text message saying ‘I’ve had a hard day.
 It’s like he dropped overnight he is so low and I’ve had pains and kind of short surges all day.’
 To which he replied ‘Oh that’s not good.
 Hopefully, they won’t last too long.
 He will be here soon.’
 Of course, by soon we were thinking within a few weeks, not a few days!
 I went to bed that evening, hoping that I could sleep it off and would feel better in the morning.

 I arrived at the bus interchange and parked my car, sat in the car for a surge to pass and then began walking to the bus stop (approx. 500m from my car).
 Baby felt very low in my pelvis as I walked and as the surges came I slowed my walking right down and focused on my breathing.
 On the bus I did the same, breathing my way through each surge and telling myself this would be good practice for the ‘real thing’.